mras0/mjs/doc/es5/es5.md

 - Annex E: 15.3.4.3: Relax restrictions on the `arguments` argument to `Function.prototype.apply`
 - Annex E: 15.5.5.2: Array like access to `String` objects
 - Annex E: 15.4.4: `Array.prototype.to(Locale)String()` are now generic
+- Annex E: 7.8.5: Changes to handling of RegExp literals

 ## Notes:
 - 7.1 Form Control Characters changed from ES1 -> ES3 -> ES5